RaspberryPiFoundation/new-scratch-project/en/index.md

 	![screenshot](images/scratch-editor.png)

 + The cat sprite that you can see is the Scratch mascot.
-If you don't need it, you can delete it by right-clicking and then clicking 'delete'.
+If you need an __empty__ Scratch project, you can delete the cat by right-clicking and then clicking 'delete'.

 	![screenshot](images/delete.png)